iCampPro Blog Header Image

 Provide Gentle Encouragement

-Forced participation never works out well.
-Sometimes allowing a camper to sit out is the best approach.
+Sometimes allowing a camper to safely sit out is the best approach.
 This is a judgement call that every camp team will handle differently.
-But sometimes, some gentle encouragement is all it takes to help a camper adjust to camp life.

 Try these simple phrases: